learn-co-curriculum/phase-0-hosting-on-github-pages/README.md

 is what the client experiences, what renders in the browser, while the backend handles data storage and other work we don't want to burden the frontend with.
 GitHub Pages will work well as a host for most frontends, even those using modern frameworks like React.
+You'll soon see that frontends alone can actually be quite interesting and useful, even without a backend.

-For simpler websites - personal sites, projects, etc... - GitHub pages is a great, free option for publishing content online.
+For simpler websites, though - personal sites, projects, etc... - GitHub pages is also a great, free option for publishing content online.